wiktorwiktor12/ConsoleLogonHook/README.md

-# welcome to the uhh consolelogonhook repo
+# welcome to the consolelogonhook repo
 how to build:
 1. download source code
 2. build with visual studio 2022